 There are countless nootropics on the market and even more ingredients.
 Here’s a quick look at some of the most popular elements that we found to be in most nootropic supplements:

 Ginkgo Biloba is a common Chinese medicine used to improve blood flow to the brain.
 It also acts as a powerful antioxidant.
-Being around since the early days of man, Ginko has since been used as a treatment for dementia and Alzheimer’s disease.
+Being around since the early days of man, Ginkgo has since been used as a treatment for neurologic conditions.
 However, no compelling scientific research has backed this up.

-5-HTP (5-Hydroxytryptophan) is a naturally occurring amino acid used as an antidepressant, appetite suppressant, and sleep aid.
-5-HTP is also administered to individuals who are coming down from MDMA and to ease symptoms of post- MDMA dysphoria.
+5-HTP is a naturally occurring amino acid used as an appetite suppressant and sleep aid.

-GABA – GABA (Gamma-Amino Butyric acid) is a neurotransmitter that inhibits nerve cell impulses.
-It can be used to treat anxiety, epilepsy, and chronic pain, but is more commonly sold as a natural tranquilizer.
+GABA (Gamma-Amino Butyric acid) is a neurotransmitter that inhibits nerve cell impulses.

-L-Theanine – Theanine comes from tea leaves and is used to treat a variety of different ailments.
-These include stress relief, immune system, and cardiovascular benefits, as well as cancer prevention.
+Theanine comes from tea leaves and is used to treat a variety of different ailments.
+These include stress relief, immune system, and cardiovascular benefits.

 What Does the Science Say About Nootropics?

 There are studies out there pointing to the benefits of some of these ingredients.
 Depending on the nootropic you purchase (amount of ingredients, types of ingredients, etc…) you could find yourself taking advantage of its benefits, or failing miserably.
 So what are the studies saying?